 And Staying Motivated Tip 6: Celebrate Your Successes

 And if you’re struggling with motivation (as many are), start small.
-Get a quick win under your belt early on in the day (get dressed and ready for work at a set time) and reward yourself on successful completion (make a cuppa and check your Instagram).
+Get a quick win early in the day (get dressed and ready for work at a set time) and reward yourself on successful completion (make a cuppa and check your Instagram).

 Create your victories – it doesn’t matter how big or small they are as long as you acknowledge them.
-As you grow your powers of motivation and productivity, increase the challenges you set yourself.
+As you grow your powers of motivation and productivity, increase the challenges you set for yourself.
 But don’t rush it.
-Build your productivity over time, as you learn and benefit from new routines and structures.
-Train your brain back into being motivated and productive.
+Build your productivity over time as you learn and benefit from new routines and structures.
+Train your brain back to being motivated and productive.

 Feeling motivated to give it a try?

-Remember, any new routine takes a while to bed-in before it becomes effective.
-So, if you do try something to help with motivation, give it a bit of time and effort to see if it works for you.
+Remember, any new routine takes a while to bed in before it becomes effective.
+So, if you try something to help with motivation, give it some time and effort to see if it works for you.

 Here’s to staying motivated whatever the times we are going through.

 Mindshine is a self-care app – think of it as a personal trainer for the mind.

 The app offers a wealth of bite-sized courses that, over time, help users to be more effective and fulfilled in everyday life.